-University College was founded to aid students in the transition from high school to college.
-A model urban academic program, University College has a unique curriculum for all entering students and offers opportunities to participate in programs that will help ensure academic success and campus engagement.

-All students entering IUPUI are granted admission to University College (either full or dual admission with a degree-granting school).
+University College was founded to support new beginning and transfer students as they make the transition into IUPUI.
+A model urban academic program, University College offers a unique curriculum and array of services for all entering students as well as opportunities to participate in programs that will help ensure academic success and campus engagement.
+All students enrolling in undergraduate courses at IUPUI are granted admission to University College (either full or dual admission with a degree-granting school).
 Students remain in University College until they have declared a major and meet the necessary conditions for transfer to a degree-granting school.

 Programs and services offered by University College focus on assisting students with the development of the knowledge and skills needed for success in the collegiate environment, including academic advising, academic support, career planning, first-year seminars, themed learning communities, peer mentoring, and new student orientation.
-University College also offers several college readiness programs, which focus on helping area students become college bound.
+University College also offers several college readiness programs, which focus on helping high school students to become college bound.